Punjabi Market, Vancouver: Punjabi District

 Over the years, the neighbourhood became increasingly popular among the nearly 300,000 South Asian residents in the city as a focal point for culture and commerce.
-There are a number of Punjabi cuisine restaurants, sweet shops, and grocers representing cuisine from varying parts of the subcontinent; as well as other businesses that cater to an Indo-Canadian community and tourists alike.
+There are a number of Indian restaurants, sweet shops, and grocers representing cuisine from varying parts of the subcontinent; as well as other businesses that cater to an Indo-Canadian community and tourists alike.

-The market has become a shopping destination for many weddings because of the numerous Punjabi ethnic clothing and bridal goods that are available.
+The market has become a shopping destination for many weddings because of the numerous Indian ethnic clothing and bridal goods that are available.
 There is also a significant number of jewelry stores lining the strip, said to be the highest concentration of jewellers in the nation.

 Events

 Beginning in 1979, the Khalsa Diwan society at the Ross Street Gurdwara has celebrated Vaisakhi each year in April with a public celebration.
 Festivities include Vancouver's largest annual one-day parade, where up to 300,000 people come together from to celebrate the birth of the Sikh religion.
-Many restaurants and households near the strip offer local food tasting and other goods during the event..
+Many restaurants and households near the strip offer local food tasting and other goods during the event.
 The City of Vancouver has granted the Vaisakhi Parade Civic Parades Category in 2013, which is reserved for events with >100,000 attendees.